ericreeves/packer-terraform-demo/README.md

 Testing has been completed and it is time to promote the development base image to production.

-(This stage is not represented in the demo code.)
+(This stage is not represented by distinct files in the demo code.)

 - Update the *production* Iteration for *acme-base*, and assign the tested Iteration to it.
 - Update *acme-webapp.pkr.hcl* and set *hcp_channel_base* to *production*.